-Rule 2.6 Witnesses and documents
+Rule 2.6 Witnesses and Documents

-1. The Parliament may in connection with any matter invite any personbut this is in addition to its power under section 23 (power to call for witnesses and documents) to require any person to do so but subject to and in accordance with the terms of that section and section 24 (notice provisions in relation to witnesses and documents).
+1. The Parliament may in connection with any matter invite any person-

+(a) to attend its proceedings for the purpose of giving evidence; or but this is in addition to its power under section 23 (power to call for witnesses and documents) to require any person to do so but subject to and in accordance with the terms of that section and section 24 (notice provisions in relation to witnesses and documents).